tylerwade124/ron-swanson-quotes/README.md

 # ron-swanson-quotes
-Using a 3rd party API, I'm making a site that when you type a given topic or number into a search bar, it returns a quote from Ron Swanson - from Parks & Recreation
+Using a 3rd party API, I'm making a site that when you type a given topic into a search bar, it returns a quote from Ron Swanson - from Parks & Recreation

 *Some keywords will also return a GIF, there is a list of those keywords on the webpage*